richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 {{RFC5905}} defined two registries; the Reference ID in Section 7.3, and the Kiss-o'-Death in Section 7.4.
-Both of these are allowed to be four ASCII characters; padded on the right with all-bits-zero if necessary.
+Both of these are allowed to be four ASCII characters, left-justified and zero-padded if necessary.
 Entries that start with 0x58, the ASCII letter uppercase X, are reserved for Private or Experimental Use.
 Both registries are first-come first-served.
 The formal request to define